freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/conditional-operator/index.md

 ## Conditional Operator

 Conditional operator is a ternary operator, that is it needs 3 operands.
-Conditional operator is used to replace a simple if-else statements.
+It returns one of two values depending on the result of an expression Conditional operator is used to replace a simple if-else statements.

 Syntax :